guptafactory/guptafactory/README.md

 - 👋 Hi, I’m Himanshu Gupta.
-- 👀 I’m currently doing B.Tech CSE 1st year at ADGITM, Delhi.
+- 👀 I’m currently doing B.Tech CSE 2nd year at ADGITM, Delhi.
-- 🌱 I’m currently learning C++, DSA.
+- 🌱 I’m currently learning DSA and started frontend web development.
-- 💞️ I’m looking to collaborate on development aspects.
+- 💞️ I’m looking to collaborate on development aspects or any open source projects.
 - 📫 You can reach me by www.linkedin.com/in/guptafactory

 <!---